Banoun

 The stack that ships Banoun in production

-Swift runs the iOS app.
-Kotlin runs the Android app.
-A Laravel backend on AWS holds the MySQL database and handles every sync.
-The phones handle polish.
-The server handles speed.
+Swift runs the iOS app and Kotlin runs the Android app, while a Laravel backend on AWS holds the MySQL database and handles every sync.
+The split is deliberate: the phones handle the polish, and the server handles the speed.
+That division is what lets the apps feel instant while the stock stays correct everywhere at once.

 Languages